Return to TiltPlate page

 SteppIR Dreambeam 36

 Jeff writes his DB36 is up and ready for the Minnesota winter now with his custom strut to address the problem some DB36 user have reported with a "too flexible" boom.
 If you look closely you can see both the vertical and lateral boom truss masts and cables in the picture above.
+Below is a closeup showing the cables highlighted in RED and BLUE.

 Click here to read more about the boom flex problem and solutions.